The Drive For Five Acheived, Women’s Swimming & Diving Wins Fifth Straight MIAC Championship

 Fans can relive all the action of the 2014 MIAC Swimming and Diving Championships online.
 The event home page has complete results, recaps, photo galleries and highlight videos from an exciting weekend.
 All photos are available for purchase directly from the galleries.
 All six sessions are also archived online thanks to Webcast America, and fans can purchase DVDs or watch each session on-demand.

-1. Horst Luwig says:
+1. Horst Luwig Avatar

 Congratulations on another MIAC championship.
 Horst Ludwig